Warren Academy Handbook

 Must not have any holes or frayed edges or slits in the seams

 Must not be wide-legged or skin tight, such as leggings, jeggings, skinny jeans or joggers.

 No shorts, pants, or leggings may be worn under the khaki pants

 Must be solid navy blue in color-no writing or pictures on front or back, a plain crew neck shirt, no scoop or v-neck

 Must be a plain t-shirt with no pockets, collars, or buttons-short or long sleeve

 Must be tucked into pants-unless a banded sweatshirt

 Must fit appropriately-not too tight, no skin showing, nor too large and sloppy

-A long sleeved navy or white shirt may be worn under the t-shirts, no pockets on shirts or undershirts
+Long sleeved navy or white may be worn under the t-shirts, no pockets on shirt or undershirt

 Undergarments should not be visible